 Angelica once mondegreened the entire song, "My Country, 'Tis of Thee" on an episode of Rugrats, something like this: "My country tears of thee, sweet land of lizardy, of thee I see.
 Land that my father buyed, land of my chill and pie, From every mountain slide, let freedom ring."
 She also did something similar with "America the Beautiful" on another episode, which started out "O beautiful, for spaceship eyes..."
 Later substituting "America, America..." with (what else?)
 "Angelica, Angelica" And in case that wasn't sufficiently self-centered: "...from me to shining me!"

 Histeria! did a number on the Pledge of Allegiance, with Toast messing up every line.
 It included the "Richard Stands" mistake and ended, "One naked, undergarments, invisible man, with Liberace and puffed rice for all!"

 The Simpsons has a couple of subtitling mishaps and some straight mondegreens:

 "Moe Baby Blues", when aired on Sky 1, has the line "No means no for Elmo!" subtitled as "A smack in the mouth!"

 "The Last Temptation of Homer", when Bart (imitating Jerry Lewis) says "My voice is crazy with the spraying already!" after getting his throat sprayed, the subtitles ALWAYS have it as "My voice is crazy with this braying already!"

-In "Pokey Mom", when Homer is shown a painting of a unicorn in outer space and asked what it's breathing, he replies "Air."
-When told that there is no air in space, he replies "There's an Air in Space museum".
-The museum in question is actually called Air and Space - it's unclear whether this was actually the writers' mistake or just Homer's.
+In "Pokey Mom", when Homer is shown a painting of a unicorn in outer space made by a prison inmate, and asked what it's breathing, he replies "Air."
+When told that there is no air in space, he replies "There's an Air 'n' Space museum", which gets him thrown out of the prison.